MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Italy/how-to-correct-vat-transactions-reports.md

 ---
-    title: How to: Correct VAT Transactions Reports | Microsoft Docs
+    title: How to Correct VAT Transactions Reports | Microsoft Docs
     description: ### To send a corrected VAT transaction report
     services: project-madeira
     documentationcenter: ''